In this guide, you will explore the fundamental_istream::peek function in C++ along with its syntax, purpose, and illustrations.

 Explanation:

-In this example, characters are extracted from the stream using the get function , and the next character in the input stream is examined using the peek method without extracting it.
-This demonstrates how C++ programmes may change input streams using these methods.
+In this instance, characters are fetched from the stream utilizing the get function, while the subsequent character in the input stream is inspected using the peek method without retrieval.
+This showcases how C++ programs can manipulate input streams through these techniques.